awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate-master.md

 1. On the **Secrets** list page, choose the name of your user secret\.

 1. Choose **Retrieve secret value** and view your current password\.
 It's either the original password or a new one that's created by a successful rotation\.
 If the original password is still there, close the **Secret value** section and reopen it until it successfully changes\.
+It might take a few minutes\.
 After it does change, move on to the next step\.

 ## Step 4: Verify Successful Rotation<a name="tut-db-rotate-master-step4"></a>